itsmestefanjay/camunda-credit-card-checker/README.md

 - go to `localhost:8083` and login as `admin:admin`
 - start a task from the task list and check the log output
 - if you have an enterprise licence you can also check the task history in the cockpit app

+NOTE: the credit card data is just randomly generated numbers, no actual credit card data is used here